-RNC is positive on the outlook for the nickel market beyond 2018.
-The Dumont Nickel-Cobalt Project is one of only a few projects in the pipeline with expected production of greater than 20 ktpa and RNC's expectation is that it will be required to meet ongoing growth in nickel demand in the latter half of this decade.
+RNC is positive on the outlook for the nickel market.
+The Dumont Nickel-Cobalt Project is one of only a few projects in the pipeline with expected production of greater than 20 ktpa and RNC's expectation is that it will be required to meet ongoing growth in nickel demand.

-In 2018, total nickel supply is expected to be approximately 2,201 kt, according to a Macquarie Research forecast.
-Nickel production levels in 2018 are expected to increase but not enough to eliminate a market deficit as growth in NPI production in Indonesia and China (which continues to be affected by the ongoing impacts of the partial relaxation of the Indonesian ore export ban and ongoing uncertainty with respect to nickel mines in the Philippines that may be impacted by environmental concerns).
+In 2019, total nickel supply is expected to be approximately 2,310 kt, according to a Macquarie Research forecast.
+Nickel production levels in 2019 are expected to increase primarily due to increased NPI production, but not enough to eliminate a market deficit.